-Bond and note underwriter's premiums are amortized on the straight-line basis over the life of the respective bond.
+Bond and note underwriters' premiums are amortized on the straight-line basis over the life of the respective bond.
 VSC incurred bond premiums related to the 2010, 2013 and 2017 bonds at the time of the issuance of the bonds.
 The bond premium for the 2010 bond of \$377,743 is amortized on a straight-line basis over approximately 8.5 years.
 The bond premium for the 2013 bond of \$1,898,889 is amortized over 20 years.
 The bond premium for the 2017 bond of \$10,557,129 is amortized over 20.5 years.
-Cumulative amortization of the bond premium totals \$1,404,783 as of June 30, 2018.
+Cumulative amortization of the bond premium totaled \$2,062,514 and \$1,404,783 as of June 30, 2019 and 2018, respectively.
 The bond premium is included in bonds and notes payable.

-Postemployment Benefits Other Than Pensions ("OPEB")
+Post-employment Benefits Other Than Pensions ("OPEB")

 GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions ("GASB 75"), require governments to account for other post-employment benefits ("OPEB"), primarily healthcare, on an accrual basis rather than on a pay-as-you-go basis.
-The effect is the net OPEB liability is to be measured as the present value of projected benefit payments to be provided to current active and inactive employees that is attributed to those employee's past periods of service.
-The statement requires that the actuarial present value of projected benefit payments be attributed to the periods of employee services using the entry age actuarial cost method with each period's service cost determined as a level percentage of pay.
+The effect is the net OPEB liability is to be measured as the present value of projected benefit payments to be provided to current active and inactive employees that is attributed to those employees' past periods of service.
+The Statement requires that the actuarial present value of projected benefit payments be attributed to the periods of employee services using the entry age actuarial cost method with each period's service cost determined as a level percentage of pay.